 Professor Rivett graduated from the Technische Universität München, Germany, in 1994 with a Dipl.-Ing.univ in Land Surveying.
-She received a scholarship for her studies in the then Department of Land Surveying, today Geomatics Department, at of Cape Town.
+She received a scholarship for her in the then Department of Land Surveying, today Geomatics Department, at the University of Cape Town.

 With the changing environment of engineering and a clear recognition of the need to improve the interface between applied science and the understanding of communities, her research has moved away from the traditional engineering space into aspects of society and engineering.